tomlamphier/argon/content/docs/forms/han-su.md

 breaking it up into 4 sections so that it doesn't seem overwhelming.

+Sabunim says that we should coordinate our breathing with the moves, alternating breathing in one move, then breathing out the next.
+With the consious breating and slow movements, Han Su is like meditation.

 ## Section 1
 1. From a relaxed feet-apart stance, bring R foot in, arms up in a large circle, palms together